BingSu12/MoMu/README.md

 # Text-to-graph molecule generation
-The PyTorch implementation of MoMu and Moflow-based zero-shot text-to-graph molecule generation, described in "".
+The PyTorch implementation of MoMu and Moflow-based zero-shot text-to-graph molecule generation, described in "Natural Language-informed Understanding of Molecule Graphs".